Mythic+ Damage Strategy: Prioritizing Effective DPS

 Arcane Mages provide notable funnel damage through a series of powerful mechanics:

-- Resonance Talent: Increases Arcane Barrage damage by 12% for each extra target it hits, culminating in a total of 48% increased damage with four Arcane Charges.
+- Resonance: Increases Arcane Barrage damage by 8% for each extra target it hits, reaching 32% bonus damage when four extra targets are hit.

 - Strategic Multitarget Play: By gathering multiple targets around a boss, Arcane Mages maximize their damage output on the primary target through enhanced Arcane Barrage damage.